2DGD-F0TH/2DGD_F0TH/chapters/008_Marketing_Community/002_Keep_Players_Engaged.md

 In recent years, a certain kind of hacks for old games (mostly built around the Legend Of Zelda and Metroid series) that mix up the gameplay by mixing up the item locations, with a certain logic to avoid unbeatable games.

 If your game has a somewhat linear story and no "roguelike" elements, you may be able to extend it replay value by adding a "randomized mode".
-This new mode would have some logic implemented to avoid "soft locking" a savefile and mixes up the items and powerups, usually making the game a bit more challenging.
+This new mode would have some logic implemented to avoid *soft locking*~[g]~ a savefile and mixes up the items and powerups, usually making the game a bit more challenging.

 ### New Game+